ktyadav/VideoOnDemad/README.md

 npm start --  {http://localhost:30000}
 ```

+The `npm start` command first compiles the application,
+then simultaneously re-compiles and runs the `lite-server`.
+Both the compiler and the server watch for file changes.

+## Note:
 >>>
 User Id is hard coded in two files, If in case need to change the user then change in below two files
 * video-details.component.ts under app/videos
 * history.component.ts under app/history
 >>>
-The `npm start` command first compiles the application,
-then simultaneously re-compiles and runs the `lite-server`.
-Both the compiler and the server watch for file changes.